rigellago2013/http-monitor-server/README.md

 ### Data Flow

-1. **HTTP Response Collection**: The backend exposes endpoints to log and retrieve HTTP responses.
+1. **HTTP Response Collection**: The backend exposes endpoints to log and retrieve HTTP responses. <br/>
-2. **Polling Mechanism**: The frontend can call the `/ping/history` endpoint every few seconds to fetch new response data.
+2. **Polling Mechanism**: The frontend can call the `/ping/history` endpoint every few seconds to fetch new response data. <br/>
-3. **Data Management**: MongoDB stores each response with headers, payload, status, and other metadata.
+3. **Data Management**: MongoDB stores each response with headers, payload, status, and other metadata. <br/>

 ### Directory Structure

-The top-level directory is "HTTP-MONITOR-SERVER", indicating this is the main project directory.
-Under this, there are several subdirectories:

 <p>
-"src" - the main source code directory, containing various modules and files. /n "test" - directory for test-related files. /n "OUTLINE" - possibly a directory for high-level documentation or planning files. /n
+"src" - the main source code directory, containing various modules and files. <br/> "test" - directory for test-related files. <br/> "OUTLINE" - possibly a directory for high-level documentation or planning files. <br/>
 </p>

 <p>
-Inside the "src" directory, there are several subdirectories:  /n "common" - likely contains shared utility functions, constants, or base classes.  /n "database" - files related to the database integration, such as the DAO (Data Access Object).  /n "utils" - additional utility files.  /n
+Inside the "src" directory, there are several subdirectories:  <br/>
+"common" - likely contains shared utility functions, constants, or base classes.  <br/>
+"database" - files related to the database integration, such as the DAO (Data Access Object). <br/>
+"utils" - additional utility files.  <br/>
-"config" - configuration-related files.  /n "modules/ping" - files related to the "ping" functionality, such as controllers, services, and specifications.  /n "schemas" - files defining the application's data models or schemas. /n
+"config" - configuration-related files.  <br/>
+"modules/ping" - files related to the "ping" functionality, such as controllers, services, and specifications.  <br/>
+"schemas" - files defining the application's data models or schemas. <br/>
 </p>